-- Wages paid in a former EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA. - Certain employer costs for employees who are also enrolled members of Indian tribes. - Abandonment or tax recoupment fees for open-space easements and timberland preserves. - Research expense. - Employer wage expense for the Work Opportunity Credit. - Pro-rata share of deductions received from a CFC by a U.S. shareholder. - Interest paid on indebtedness in connection with company-owned life insurance policies. - Premiums paid on life insurance policies, annuities or endowment contracts issued after June 8, 1997, where the owner of the business is directly or indirectly a policy beneficiary. - Commercial Revitalization Deductions for Renewal Communities. - Small Employer Health Insurance Credit
+- Wages paid in a former EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA. - Čertaín employer costs for employees who are also enrolled members of Indian tribes. - Abandonment or tax recoupment fees for open-space easements and timberland preserves. - Research expense. - Employer wage expense for the Work Opportunity Credit. - Employer wage expense for the federal Employee Retention Credit. - Pro-rata share of deductions received from a CFC by a U.S. shareholder. - Interest paid on indebtedness in connection with company-owned life insurance policies. - Premiums paid on life insurance policies, annuities or endowment contracts issued after June 8, 1997, where the owner of the business is directly or indirectly a policy beneficiary. - Commercial Revitalization Deductions for Renewal Communities. - Small Employer Health Insurance Credit